bareos/bareos/docs/manuals/en/new_main_reference/source/chapter09/dirdconf.rst

 According to the NIST (US National Institute of Standards and Technology), 12am and 12pm are ambiguous and can be defined to anything.
 However, 12:01am is the same as 00:01 and 12:01pm is the same as 12:01, so Bareos defines 12am as 00:00 (midnight) and 12pm as 12:00 (noon).
 You can avoid this abiguity (confusion) by using 24 hour time specifications (i.e. no am/pm).

-An example schedule resource that is named **WeeklyCycle** and runs a job with level full each Sunday at 2:05am and an incremental job Monday through Saturday at 2:05am is:
+An example schedule resource that is named WeeklyCycle and runs a job with level full each Sunday at 2:05am and an incremental job Monday through Saturday at 2:05am is:

 .. code-block:: sh
    :caption: Schedule Example

    Schedule {
      Name = "WeeklyCycle"
      Run = Level=Full sun at 2:05
      Run = Level=Incremental mon-sat at 2:05
    }

 An example of a possible monthly cycle is as follows:

 .. code-block:: sh
-   :caption:

    Schedule {
      Name = "MonthlyCycle"
      Run = Level=Full Pool=Monthly 1st sun at 2:05
      Run = Level=Differential 2nd-5th sun at 2:05
      Run = Level=Incremental Pool=Daily mon-sat at 2:05
    }

 The first of every month:

 .. code-block:: sh
-   :caption:

    Schedule {
      Name = "First"
      Run = Level=Full on 1 at 2:05
      Run = Level=Incremental on 2-31 at 2:05
    }

 The last friday of the month (i.e. the last friday in the last week of the month)

 .. code-block:: sh
-   :caption:

    Schedule {
      Name = "Last Friday"
      Run = Level=Full last fri at 21:00
    }

 Every 10 minutes:

 .. code-block:: sh
-   :caption:

    Schedule {
      Name = "TenMinutes"
      Run = Level=Full hourly at 0:05
      Run = Level=Full hourly at 0:15
      Run = Level=Full hourly at 0:25
      Run = Level=Full hourly at 0:35
      Run = Level=Full hourly at 0:45
      Run = Level=Full hourly at 0:55
    }

-The **modulo scheduler** makes it easy to specify schedules like odd or even days/weeks, or more generally every n days or weeks.
+The modulo scheduler makes it easy to specify schedules like odd or even days/weeks, or more generally every n days or weeks.
 It is called modulo scheduler because it uses the modulo to determine if the schedule must be run or not.
 The second variable behind the slash lets you determine in which cycle of days/weeks a job should be run.
 The first part determines on which day/week the job should be run first.
 E.g. if you want to run a backup in a 5-week-cycle, starting on week 3, you set it up as w03/w05.

 .. code-block:: sh
    :caption: Schedule Examples: modulo

    Schedule {
      Name = "Odd Days"
      Run = 1/2 at 23:10
    }

    Schedule {
      Name = "Even Days"
      Run = 2/2 at 23:10
    }

    Schedule {
      Name = "On the 3rd week in a 5-week-cycle"
      Run = w03/w05 at 23:10
    }

    Schedule {
      Name = "Odd Weeks"
      Run = w01/w02 at 23:10
    }

    Schedule {
      Name = "Even Weeks"
      Run = w02/w02 at 23:10
    }

 Technical Notes on Schedules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~